davpin/cf-SpringBootTrader/docs/lab_pushall.md

 # Summary
 Congratulations!
 You have now deployed a set of microservices to the cloud that interact with each other.

 Feel free to familiarise yourself with the UI of the application.
+You can access the application in a browser on the URL provided at the end of the push command.

-Now you can go to [Lab 4][lab4]
+Now you can go to [next lab][lab4]
 [lab4]: docs/lab_scale.md